Filipe-Matos-Viriato/chatbot/.kilocode/rules/memory-bank/context.md

         - Populate `listing_metrics` table: **COMPLETED**
         - Implement mechanism to update `listing_metrics` based on real visitor interactions: **COMPLETED**
     - **Phase 2 (Future):** Backend API Development: Develop new backend API endpoints in `packages/backend` for aggregated and filtered dashboard data, ensuring client-specific and agent-specific filtering.
+    - **Future Client Dashboard Enhancement:** When inserting or updating a listing, the dashboard will include dropdowns for `listing_status` (options: 'available', 'reserved', 'sold') and `current_state` (options: 'project', 'building', 'finished') to populate these columns in the `listings` table.
     - **Phase 3 (Future):** Refine Frontend Data Fetching: Update the frontend to consume data from the new backend APIs.
     - **Phase 4 (Future):** Implement Authentication/Authorization: Implement robust authentication for dashboard users (agents) and authorization (admin user can access all agent data, agent user filtered by client_id and agent_id).
     - **Phase 5 (Future):** Implement Dynamic Language Switching: Integrate i18n for PT-PT and EN language support.